LATEST NEWS - 30 Day Affordable Breakfast Challenge, September to October 2024 - Plus other news features

 Let it go, they are obviously not interested, and your work is too valuable to be wasting your precious time.
 It's important to build up a strong network of audiences that will invest in you, your creative work with genuine support.
 If it is not there, do not question as to why they don’t respond or delay a meeting.
 Its obvious they don’t’ care.
 To build a healthy business your network will reflect those who mirror your values – not criticize them or waste your precious time.

-Next weeks’ tip will be to show you how to build your audiences. info@newfoundcare.ca
+Next weeks’ tip will be to show you how to build your audiences.
+External link opens in new tab or windowinfo@newfoundcare.ca

 The magic of 3!
 Trail Mix, Cool Beans and Coconut Milk!